abinit/abipy/docs/graphical_interface.rst

 There are, however, cases in which you don't need the interactive environment provided by jupyter notebooks as you are mainly interested in the visualization of the results.
-In this case, it is possible to use the command line interface to automatically generate a dashboard with widgets without having to start a jupyter-lab application.
+In this case, it is possible to use the command line interface to automatically generate a dashboard with widgets without having to start a notebook.

 To build a dashboard for a ``Structure`` object extracted from ``FILE``, use::